BYLAWS OF VETERANS AFFAIRS PHYSICIAN ASSISTANT ASSOCIATION, INC.

 ARTICLE 4 OFFICERS

 4.01.
 Officer Positions.
-The officers of the Corporation shall be a President, a Secretary, a Treasurer and one Vice President.
+The officers of the Corporation shall be a President, Immediate Past President (to be automatically filled by the President at the expiration of his/her term), Vice President, a Secretary, and a Treasurer.
 The Board of Directors may create additional officer positions, define the authority and duties of each such position, and elect or appoint persons to fill the positions.
-The same person, except the offices of President and Secretary, may hold any two or more offices.
+The same person, except the offices of President and Secretary, may hold any two or more offices

 4.02.
 General Duties.
 All officers and agents of the Corporation, as between themselves and the Corporation, shall have such authority, perform such duties and manage the Corporation as may be provided in these Bylaws or as may be determined by resolution of the Board of Directors not inconsistent with these Bylaws.

 4.04.
 Removal.
-The Board of Directors, with or without good cause, may remove any officer elected or appointed by the Board of Directors.
+The Board of Directors, with or without good cause, may remove any officer elected or appointed by the Board of Directors by 2/3 majority vote.
 The removal of an officer shall be without prejudice to the contract rights, if any, of the officer.

 4.05.
 Resignation.
 Any officer may resign at any time by giving written notice to the Board of Directors, the President or the Secretary.
 Such resignation shall take effect at the time specified in the notice, and, unless otherwise specified in the notice, the acceptance of such resignation shall not be necessary to make it effective.
 Such resignation shall be without prejudice to the contract rights, if any, of the Corporation.